konekoya/imgup/README.md

 Here is an example of uploading an image from our test data directory:

-1. Add your imgur app client ID via the `config` command, see the [API docs](https://apidocs.imgur.com/) on how to obtain one
+Add your imgur app client ID via the `config` command, see the [API docs](https://apidocs.imgur.com/) on how to obtain one.

+> Note that if you didn't provide a client ID, a default one will be used.
+But you might encounter API limit issue very quick since the ID is shared for all users who use this CLI.
+See Q&A for more info about this.

 ```sh
 $ imgup config
 ```

-2. Upload the image via the `upload` command
+Upload the image via the `upload` command

 ```sh
 $ imgup upload ./testData/big-cat.png